-Adam is the gardener for God’s garden.
-A gardener who is free to eat from nearly everything that is produced in the garden.
+Adam is the gardener of God’s garden.
+A gardener who is free to eat nearly everything that is produced in the garden.
 A garden that God spends time in, apparently walking and talking with Adam and Eve.

 God’s Solution to a Broken Relationship

-I believe that all too often we view Genesis 2-3 as an interesting story, but one that is somewhat isolated from the rest of Scripture.
-But I am growing to believe that is a mistake.
+I believe that all too often, we view Genesis 2-3 as an interesting story, but one that is somewhat isolated from the rest of Scripture.
+But that is a mistake.
 Genesis 2-3 tells us what God created us to be and explains why we are not that.
 And the rest of the Old Testament just reinforces that failure in the Garden of Eden.
-Regardless your view on the literalness of the passage, the story of Adam and Eve is the story of each of us.
+Regardless of your view on the literalness of the passage, the story of Adam and Eve is the story of each of us.
 We come into this world innocent.
-But each of us ultimately decides to take their life into their own hands, eating from the fruit of the Tree of Knowledge.
-And each of us end up separated from God.
+But each of us ultimately decides to take our life into our own hands, eating from the fruit of the Tree of Knowledge.
+And each of us ends up separated from God.

 The Garden in the New Testament